 As someone who was very happy with my yoga teacher training experience, I highly recommend Peak Beings Yoga.
 Although Peak Beings is no longer based in Costa Rica, the company now offers similar programs in both Hawaii and Mexico.

-If you have another destination in mind, check out the website Book Your Yoga Retreat where you can filter and search for retreats based on location and program.
+If you have another destination in mind, check out the website Yovada for the best yoga teacher trainings where you can filter and search for retreats based on location and program.

 Another option is to check with studios in your city to see if they are offering a destination Yoga Teacher Training Program.
 I know one of my old studios offered a 200-hour Yoga Teacher Training Program in South America last summer and many other studios do the same.

 Before deciding on a particular program, I encourage you to read testimonials from past students and research things such as cost of air travel from your city to the destination, travel from the airport to the retreat, the weather that time of year, how much extra money you will need to bring, and if there are any required readings/materials you will need in advance.

 Although it’s already been five years since I gained my yoga certification in Costa Rica, there hasn’t been a single moment I regretted my decision to spend a month in one of the most amazing destinations.

 The friendships I made during that time and the many lessons I learned both on and off the mat helped me grow as a person especially in what ended up being a very transitional year of moving from Canada to the United States.
 Yoga is a big part of my life and who I am, and I don’t know if that would be true had I not embarked on the journey of completing my Yoga Teacher Training with Peak Beings in Costa Rica.